Battle of Gadebusch: Battle

 The Swedish onslaught from the east began around 11 a.m.
 Swedish artillery opened fire on the tightly grouped Danish battalions and provided cover for the deploying cavalry and infantry.
-Stenbock held a short speech to his battleready army:

-"Nu sen I för Eden våra fiender, ha´n I lust att gå på dem och visa Eder kärlek för Eder Konung och Fädernesland?”
-(Now you see your enemies before you, do you wish to get at them and show your love for your king and Fatherland?) the answers from the army was a resounding JA!
-(Yes!).

 At 1 p.m. the order to attack was given.
 While the artillery kept firing, the infantry marched towards the Danes, not firing until reaching a distance of twelve paces.
 During this time, the Danish opponent remained relatively passive although firing several long range volleys with little effect.
 A Danish cavalry counterattack was broken by the infantry, supported by the constant artillery fire.

 To the north, the Swedish cavalry made a flanking movement and surprised the Danish cavalry on the Danish left wing.
 The subsequent retreat into Wakenstädt caused confusion in the Danish ranks, which was exploited by the infantry on the Swedish right wing.
 Meanwhile, heavy fighting was taking place on the Danish right wing where the elite of the Danish army, the royal guard, was positioned supported by the main bulk of the Saxon cavalry.
 But despite the numerical superiority of the allies, attacks by the Saxon cavalry were repelled.
 The two Danish guard regiments fought a hard pressed melee battle with the Swedish Dalarna Regiment and Hälsinge Regiment.
 The fight was eventually won by the Swedes when the Danes realized that cavalry support would not come (the cavalry was engaged with the Swedish cavalry during the whole fight) while they were slowly pushed back by the Swedish infantry onslaught.
 Eventually the order for retreat came and the guard regiments withdrew in quite good order but with big losses, the Swedes were tired and had also taken considerable losses from the battle and could not make any determined pursuits.

 The battle wound down by dusk: Danish and Saxon forces withdrew more or less orderly to a position several kilometers west of Gadebusch to regroup.
 All of the Danish artillery had been abandoned.